This article will help you get complete knowledge about anchor point archery.

 If you’re using a thumb release, you’ll probably use your knuckle to anchor on or below the jaw.

-With the wrist release, you cannot use your knuckle because your hand rotates.
+With the wrist release, you can’t use your knuckle because your hand rotates.

 You can use the index finger and again anchor on or below the jaw.